flaccid/chart-flex/README.md

 #### `Deployment`

 This is the default workload type.
+Set values as required, most of which are directly from `helm create`.
-To disable it, set the `deployment` value to `false`.
+To disable it (usually the case when using other workload type(s)), set the `deployment` value to `false`.

 #### `ReplicaSet`